Two Week South America Itinerary – The 5 Best Routes To Pick

 Use day 8 to relax and explore the city of Cusco before your journey to Machu Picchu.

-Once you are in Aguas Calientes you can relax and have an early night.
+Once you are in Aguas Calientes you can relax and have an early night before visiting Machu Picchu the next day.

 Day 10-11 - La Paz